miheretab/cakephp-aggregate-cache/README.md

 		}
 	}

-Because this plugin has the type `cakephp-plugin` set in it's own `composer.json` composer knows to install it inside your `/Plugins` directory (rather than in the usual 'Vendor' folder).
-It is recommended that you add `/Plugins/AggregateCache` to your cake app's .gitignore file.
-(Why? [read this](http://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).)

-_[Manual]_

-* Download and unzip the repo (see the download button somewhere on this git page)
-* Copy the resulting folder into `app/Plugin`
-* Rename the folder you just copied to `AggregateCache`

-_[GIT Submodule]_

-In your `app` directory type:

-    git submodule add -b 3.x git://github.com/miheretab/cakephp-aggregate-cache.git Plugin/AggregateCache
-    git submodule init
-    git submodule update

-_[GIT Clone]_

-In your `app/Plugin` directory type:

-    git clone -b 3.x git://github.com/miheretab/cakephp-aggregate-cache.git AggregateCache

 ### Enable plugin

-In 2.0 you need to enable the plugin your `app/Config/bootstrap.php` file:
+In 2.0 you need to enable the plugin your `config/bootstrap.php` file:
 ```
     CakePlugin::load('AggregateCache');
 ```